Cherreads

 "Ah, so it's you."

-"Look, i can explain...
-Technically, I didn't jump on your house."
+"Look, I can explain.
+Technically, I didn't break in."

-Bulma pointed to the green doors she had kicked open.
+Bulma gestured toward the green doors she'd kicked open.

 "I entered.
 The door was open."